Updated January 2025

 West Yorkshire Combined Authority

-This means that the ESFA is no longer accountable for administering AEB in these areas.
+This means that the ESFA is no longer accountable for administering ASF in these areas.

 Frequently Asked Questions about Devolution